 I will be careful not to make many more comparisons between ADDIE and Waterfall, because while Waterfall was a flawed method from the start, ADDIE has been a successful model for learning designers for years.
 My point here (the whole reason we are taking time to explain Agile) is that the rigidity of ADDIE is now holding back learning design.
 It could be costing you time and money, on top of hindering your ability to come to the best learning solution through iterations and refinement.

-Let’s make this more real.
+But let’s make this more real.
 Here at Bottom-Line Performance we’ve begun to use an Agile learning design process, and we have quite a bit to say about it.
-As part of this post I interviewed Jennifer Bertram, the Manager of Instructional Design at Bottom-Line Performance, and here’s what she said:
+As part of this post I interviewed Jennifer Bertram, the Director of Instructional Design at Bottom-Line Performance, and here’s what she said:

-What has the switch to an Agile process done for you and your team?
+What has the switch to an Agile process done for you and BLP’s service teams?

 “[Agile] has allowed our teams to collaborate a lot more between Instructional Designers and Multimedia, and I think we’re creating more innovative solutions and focusing less on dry content and info screens.
 Our clients have also really enjoyed getting to see things that work much earlier in the process.
 They also like the flexibility and having more opportunities to provide input.”